MicrosoftDocs/memdocs/memdocs/intune/apps/app-configuration-policies-overview.md

 App configuration can be delivered either through the mobile device management (MDM) OS channel on enrolled devices ([Managed App Configuration](https://developer.apple.com/library/content/samplecode/sc2279/Introduction/Intro.html) channel for iOS or the [Android in the Enterprise](https://developer.android.com/work/managed-configurations) channel for Android) or through the Mobile Application Management (MAM) channel.

-These different app configuration policy channels are represented by these two options  with Intune:
+Intune represents these different app configuration policy channels as:

 - **Managed devices** - The device is managed by Intune as the unified endpoint management provider.
 The app must be pinned to the management profile on iOS/iPadOS or deployed through Managed Google Play on Android devices.
 In addition, the app supports the desired app configuration.
 - **Managed apps** - An app that has either integrated the Intune App SDK or have been wrapped using the Intune Wrapping Tool and supports App Protection Policies (APP).
 In this configuration, neither the device's enrollment state or how the app is delivered to the device matter.
 The app supports the desired app configuration.